tomjoht/tomjoht.github.io/_posts/2015/8/2015-08-23-adding-svg-images-noun-project-help-files.md

 {% include notes.html %}
 ## Create the file in Adobe Illustrator

-Adobe Illustrator is my preference for diagrams, conceptual workflows, or any other graphic that's not a screenshot.
+Adobe Illustrator is my preferred tool for creating diagrams, conceptual workflows, or any other graphic that's not a screenshot.
 This is because Illustrator creates vector graphics, whereas other applications (e.g., Snagit, Photoshop) create raster graphics.

 Vector graphics are actually XML files that are mathematically drawn, whereas raster graphics are pixel-based images (little dots).
 Raster graphics look good at the dimensions you create them at but get fuzzy if you resize them.
 In contrast, vector graphics look sharp at any resolution, so they're much more flexible.